Updated: December 8, 2022

 PART I: Improving Your Retail WiFi Connection and Network Security

 - Many retailers complain of having one POS terminal operating normally and another moving much more slowly.
-This is often due to a poor router placement.
+This is often due to poor router placement.

 - The signal also travels poorly upwards, and instead maintains more strength moving horizontally or down.
 Placing it on the floor often results in a weaker connection.